Frequently Asked Questions (Secondary Section)

 - O-level Programme (OP) students can offer both CL or HCL throughout their 4 years with CHS, so long as they qualify, i.e. they are offered HCL or CL by MOE upon receiving their PSLE results for Sec 1 registration.

 - In addition, for OP students, a pass in HCL will provide 2 bonus points for admission to JCs; both OP and IP students who achieve at least a D7 in HCL will be exempted from offering H1 Chinese in JCs.

 (A12) What are the available CCAs?
 Can my son join more than one CCA?

-- CHS requires all students to choose a main CCA from either the Physical Sports, Uniformed Groups, Performing Arts or Club/Societies.
+- Every CHS student is expected to participate in a CCA from the four CCA groups, namely, Physical Sports, Uniformed Groups, Performing Arts and Clubs & Societies.

-- Students are discouraged from joining more than one CCA, as students are expected to have a balanced and holistic development portfolio.
+- Students are encouraged to focus on joining one CCA for a balanced and holistic development portfolio.

 - CHS offers the following CCAs for 2023 Level 1 students (of which all are core CCAs, i.e. students’ main CCA):

 - Physical Sports: Basketball, Floorball, Softball, Table Tennis, Track & Field (Including Cross-Country), Volleyball and Wushu

 - Uniformed Groups: National Cadet Corp (Air), National Cadet Corp (Land), National Police Cadet Corp, Scouts and St John Brigade

 - Performing Arts: Modern Dance , Chinese Drama , English Drama, Edward Becheras Choir, Chinese Orchestra and Symphony Band

 (A13) How do I travel to CHS via public transport?